Operational Procedures

 A nozzle test kit contains the pressure gauge and hypodermic needles.

-• The same test can be done near the compressor or mid-length to establish any pressure drop
+- The same test can be performed near the compressor or at mid-length to measure any pressure drop.

 Pressure in the Blast Hose